Christmas

 (where it was forbidden for two centuries…)

 Just a few notes.
-Christmas is officially on the 25th, but in ancient times, days ended at sunset, not at midnight, so Christmas Eve was actually the beginning of the 25th.
+Christmas is officially on the 25th, but in ancient times, days ended at sunset, not at midnight, so Christmas Eve, the 24th, was actually the beginning of the 25th.
 Celebrating this way has been trending of late, apparently, though on a personal note, I never knew any different, thanks to my Bavarian Catholic mother, who always celebrated on the 24th after 5 p.m.

 As for good wishes and cards and such….
 There are twelve days of Christmas, so there’s still time… These days were important to Europeans (before there was a Europe) in the days of yore, before Christmas was chosen to preempt Pagan rituals… In German-speaking countries and regions, you will often hear talk of the “Raunächte,” rough nights (or Rauchnächte, the smoky nights, because evil spirits needed to be smoked out), which allegedly go back to Druidic times.
 There is some debate on exactly which days they fall on and how many there are, but here’s the deal: Essentially, the first is on the 21st, then 24/25th, and so forth.
 Sometimes the turn of the year is cut out, but that would assume a fixed calendar.
 Logical, too, would be a thirteenth, so as to comply with the lunar calendars of yore.
 The Rauhnächte are also known for making predictions for the coming year.
 “Listen” to your dreams, they say.